bbcawodu/careadvisors-backend/docs/Staff_Backend_API.md

 ### Google Calendar API OAuth2 Credentials Authorization Page for Navigators
+# NAVIGATORS MUST NOT CHANGE THE NAME OF THE PATIENT INNOVATION CENTER CONSUMER APPOINTMENT GOOGLE CALENDAR.
+IF THEY DO, THEY WILL NO LONGER BE SCHEDULED APPOINTMENTS
 - To retrieve and update Google Calendar API OAuth2 Credentials for a navigator and store it in the database, submit a GET request to http://picbackend.herokuapp.com/v1/calendar_auth/? with the following MANDATORY parameter: "navid".
     - "navid" corresponds to navigator database id.
         - passing a database id that does not appear in the database will result in an error.